Timinator2000/PySkillz/markdowns/90 - making contributions/03 - create a new exercise.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;🗋 hello_world_test.py<BR>
 <BR>

-Finally, the `exercise_name` folder must be placed inside a __topic group__ folder.
-A topic group is a collection of exercises that are displayed together on a single markdown page.
+Finally, the `exercise_name` folder must be placed inside an __exercise group__ folder.
+A exercise group is a collection of exercises that are displayed together on a single markdown page.

 For example, consider the [PySkillz Welcome](welcome) page.
 This page introduces the two types of exercises—print-based exercises and exercises that return an answer.
-Both of these exercises are grouped into a topic group called `welcome`.
+Both of these exercises are grouped into a exercise group called `welcome`.

 The resulting structure looks like this: